 Definitive Magical Users

-Another shared attribute between hard and soft magical systems is explicitly addressing who the magical users are.
+Another shared attribute between hard and soft magical systems is explicitly addressing who the magic users are.

 This is an important point to discuss because it establishes a precedent for how and why certain characters within the narrative wield magic.
-Authors must distinctly point out who the magical users are in a narrative or the reader will easily lose track of crucial plot sequences.
+Authors must distinctly point out who the magical users are in the story, or the reader will quickly lose track of crucial plot sequences.

-For instance, during action sequences when magical users are engaging in supernatural combat techniques, it is important for the reader to note who is capable of wielding magic.
+For instance, during action sequences when magical users are engaging in supernatural combat techniques, the reader needs to note who can wield magic.

-If the reader is left in the dark as to which characters possess supernatural powers, it is going to be extremely challenging for the reader to follow what exactly is happening.
-Magical users must be explicitly identified to distinguish which characters are which.
+If the author leaves the reader in the dark about which characters possess supernatural powers, it will be very challenging for the reader to follow what exactly is happening.
+Therefore, the author must explicitly identify magic users to distinguish which characters are which.